cloudnative-pg/cloudnative-pg/docs/src/storage.md

     As usual, we recommend properly benchmarking the storage class in a controlled environment before deploying to production.

-The easier way to configure the storage for a PostgreSQL class is to request storage of a certain size, like in the following example:
+The easiest way to configure the storage for a PostgreSQL class is to request storage of a certain size, like in the following example:

 ```yaml